mikrdgz/recharge-docs/docs/headless-storefront.md

 # Storefront

 ReCharge provides the capabilities to present your customers with subscription options on your website via our JavaScript SDK.
 The SDK gives you full access to all your product’s subscription options via a CDN script embedded in your webpage.
 You can then create elements on store pages such as a subscription widget on the product page, logic to determine if subscriptions are in the customer’s cart and more.
-This is the storefront component.
-This article will cover high-level considerations for integrating ReCharge subscriptions with your own custom frontend.

 ## CDN